ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 ### 2.1 New Features

-#### 2.1.1 AKU(Altibase Kubernetes Utility)
+#### 2.1.1 AKU

-AKU(Altibase Kubernetes Utility) is a utility that helps with synchronizing data or resetting synchronization information when Pods start and terminate in a Statefulset in Kubernetes.
+Altibase Kubernetes Utility(AKU) is a utility that helps with synchronizing data or resetting synchronization information when Pods start or terminate in a Statefulset in Kubernetes.

 #### 2.1.2 AltiShapeLoader 1.0

-altiShapeLoader is developed for importing and exporting shapefiles<sup id="shapefile1">[[1]](#shapefile)</sup> and is based on the GeoTools, which is a Java-based open source framework.
+altiShapeLoader is a tool used to import and export shapefile<sup id="shapefile1">[[1]](#shapefile)</sup>,  which is programmed based on GeoTools, an open-source library based on Java.

 #### 2.1.3 Partial Support for JDBC 4.2

 Altibase 7.3 provides partial support for JDBC API Specification 4.2.
 For more detailed information about the JDBC 4.2 API supported by the Altibase 7.3 JDBC driver, please refer to [**JDBC User's Manual** - JDBC 4.2 API References](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.3/eng/JDBC%20User's%20Manual.md#6-jdbc-42-api-references).
 Additionally, for information on the changes and compatibility issues, please refer to [Changes and Compatibility Issues with Altibase 7.3 JDBC Driver]() section in this manual.

-#### 2.1.4 OpensSSL 3.0.8 Support
+#### 2.1.4 OpenSSL 3.0.8 Support

 To enhance security, Altibase 7.3 supports the latest version of OpenSSL 3.0.8, and no longer provides support for OpenSSL versions 1.0.x.
 Altibase now extends its protocol support to include TLS 1.3, in addition to TLS 1.0 and 1.2.
 If users want to specify particular cipher algorithms for TLS 1.3, please set them in the server property, SSL_CIPHER_SUITES.
 For more detailed information, please refer to [**Altibase SSL TLS User's Guide** - server properties to connect over ssl](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.3/eng/Altibase%20SSL%20TLS%20User's%20Guide.md#step-2-set-server-properties-to-connect-over-ssl).

-Additionally, Altibase supports the FIPS(Federal Information Processing Standards) module.
-To use the FIPS module with SSL, you must set the SSL_LOAD_CONFIG property to 1.
+Additionally, Altibase supports the Federal Information Processing Standards(FIPS) module.
+To use the FIPS module with SSL, users must set the SSL_LOAD_CONFIG property to 1.
 Refer to [Altibase SSL TLS User's Guide - Step4.
 FIPS module with SSL]().

 </br>

-#### 2.1.5 Functionality Improvement - SQL Extension<b id="215"></b>
+#### 2.1.5 Functionality Improvement - SQL Extension

 ##### VARRAY TYPE